e271828e/Flight.jl/docs/notes/design/framework_spec.md

   same position it holds after any other `x` mutation, and costs nothing when the state is already clean.
-- **The sweep runs with every tick due.** `t₀` is a grid point of every divisor, so all discrete `g` stages are gated in, publishing from the authored `z` — necessarily, since no earlier tick exists for a ZOH to hold.
+- **The sweep runs with every tick due.** `t₀` is a grid point of every divisor, so all discrete output stages are gated in, publishing from the authored `z` — necessarily, since no earlier tick exists for a ZOH to hold.
 The `t₀` snapshot carries a fully populated table.
 - **Events run.** A condition landing in guard-true territory (an authored